cvansteenburg/odmantic/docs/fields.md

     ```

 !!! warning
-    When using custom bson serialization, it's important to handle as well the data
+    When using custom bson serialization, it's important to handle the data
     validation for data retrieved from Mongo.
 In the previous example it's done by
-    handling `bytes` objects in the validate method.
+    handling the `bytes` objects in the validate method.